ErinB97/ThermalConduction2D/README.md

 -Material represented by 2D array

---	each cell represents dX.dY
+--	each cell represents dX.dY (done)

 ---		calculated at start (array)